bishopw/bandmap/Dev Environment Setup.md

 - Save the returned SQL script somewhere (or use the existing script in /scripts/migrate-db/bandmap1.0.mysql.sql).
 - A newly exported script will mostly be the wordpress DB, which you don't need, so you can edit it and cut out everything below "-- Database: `bandmap_wordpress`"
 - Use MySQL Workbench or command line or whatever to run the script.
-- Adjust the <repo>/scripts/migrate-db/migrate-db.py database connection profiles at the top of the file to your local settings.
+- Adjust the [root]/bandmap/scripts/migrate-db/migrate-db.py database connection profiles at the top of the file to your local settings.
 - YOUR 2.0 DB WILL BE DROPPED IF IT EXISTS ALREADY AND REBUILT FROM SCRATCH BY THE FOLLOWING SCRIPT.
 - Run migrate-db.py

 Swagger Codegen:

-- You probably don't need to do this part anymore, but it was how I originally created the stub code under <bandmap-repos>/bandmap/bandmap-api, so I will include it here just FYI:
+- You probably don't need to do this part anymore, but it was how I originally created the stub code under [bandmap-repos]/bandmap/bandmap-api, so I will include it here just FYI:
 - install Java 7 or 8
 - brew update
 - brew cask install java
 - brew install maven
-- Clone bandmap swagger-codegen at <bandmap-repos> root: git clone https://github.com/bishopw/bandmap-swagger-codegen
+- Clone bandmap swagger-codegen at [bandmap-repos] root: git clone https://github.com/bishopw/bandmap-swagger-codegen
 - Follow install instructions: https://github.com/swagger-api/swagger-codegen#swagger-code-generator
 - Autogenerate Node server for the API and API Docs server:
 - (Instructions at https://github.com/swagger-api/swagger-codegen/wiki/Server-stub-generator-HOWTO)